DasLixou/JVent/README.md

 # JVent
-A simple Java Library built for making it easy and fast to create Event and Subscribtion Systems.
+A simple Java and Kotlin Library built for making it easy and fast to create Event and Subscribtion Systems.

 ## Example
 The Event Class: